 For anyone who has never sincerely trusted in Jesus Christ for eternal salvation (i.e., those who are not genuine Christians), the Bible does not provide sound reason for them to believe that they will be allowed by God to enter His kingdom.
 In contrast, we believe that 1 John 1:9 provides assurance that if genuine Christians continue to confess their sins and are truly repentant, God will not hold those sins against them (i.e., they will be forgiven) and, therefore, they will not be punished in any way for having committed those sins.
 This verse of scripture declares, “If we confess our sins, He is faithful and just to forgive us our sins and to cleanse us from all unrighteousness.”

 Although 1 John 1:9 does not indicate that Christians who fail to repent won’t be allowed to enter the kingdom of God, the verse does infer that unconfessed sins will not be forgiven by God.
 Therefore, there probably will be some form of punishment for unconfessed sins.
 However, it is our belief that this punishment is likely to take the form of lesser rewards in heaven, rather than some form of severe punishment.

 Furthermore, if professing Christians have sincerely trusted in Jesus Christ for eternal salvation, they will be allowed to enter the kingdom of God, regardless of whether or not they later confess all of their subsequent sins (see John 3:16).
 If this last statement is not true, then no one could have assurance of their eternal salvation, because a sudden death might prevent them from being able to confess their recent sins.
-[See our article entitled “What Must a Person Do to Be Assured of Eternal Salvation?”]
+[For further perspective regarding this matter, click on “What Must a Person Do to Be Assured of Eternal Salvation?”)]

 Definitions of the Types of Sins Mentioned in the Two Focal Scripture Passages*